AntoineQuevillart/NLP_SentimentAnalysis/README.md

 ## Structure

-Each files on this repository correspond to a step. `cleaning` folder contains the preprocess function to clean data. `tokenizer` file contains the function to split sentences into lists of words. `vectorization` file contains the function to convert the train and test data into vectors of length 150. `models` file contains the differents models tested.
+Each files on this repository correspond to a step.
+The folder `tools` contains the following files :
+- `cleaning` - preprocess function to clean data.
+- `tokenizer` - function to split sentences into lists of words.
+- `vectorization` - function to convert the train and test data into vectors of length 150.
+- `models` - differents models tested.

 :soon: A last file will be uploaded to do prediction with a selected model.